Phantomxm2021/xrmod-engine-docs-source/docs/docs/ios-sdk/api-reference/xrmod-api/RegisterAPIforNativeCalls.md

 - Execute `notSupportARMOD` when the device does not support AR;
 - SDK error, will execute showAlertConfirmation when the project is inquired

-Call it at any time after ARMOD is loaded to set the object that implements the NativeCallsProtocol method.
+Call it at any time after XRMOD is loaded to set the object that implements the NativeCallsProtocol method.

 ## Parameters